A View To The Future

 A lot of clients have recently been telling they find it challenging to analyze the performance of individual stores and trace the root causes of performance issues.

-To share some of the most frequent questions and – especially – ways of discovering actual performance issues we set up a discussion with Houston’s Head of Retail and CPG Analytics Petteri Heiman.
+To share some of the most frequent questions and – especially – ways of discovering actual performance issues we set up a discussion with Houston’s Head of Retail Analytics Tommi Havukainen.

 Analyzing current network performance